-Dr Tunc Aybak, Senior Lecturer in Politics in the School of Law, dissects the recent actions of Turkey’s President Erdogan and argues that the current regime is moving towards a neo-sultanist ideology
+Dr Tunc Aybak, Senior Lecturer in Politics, dissects the recent actions of Turkey’s President Erdogan and argues that the current regime is moving towards a neo-sultanist ideology

 Erdogan’s desire to install a presidential system in Turkey has been inspired by Kisakurek’s ‘Basyuce’ concept as the representative of the Sunni majority.

 Although claiming to be above and beyond ideologies, Erdogan’s neo-sultanism has been influenced by a cluster of ideologies that represent a continuity in the strong state tradition in Turkish history.
 His highly personalised authoritarian rule is rooted in and inspired by a combination of hegemonic ideological traits that can be located in the events leading to the emergence of modern Turkey.